microsoft-search/pnp-modern-search/docs/usage/search-results/tokens.md

     - In the link URL when the vertical item is a link.
     - In the vertical tab value.

+- **Search Box Web Part**
+    - In the Query input transformation template when sending the query to a new page.

 #### Supported tokens (all data sources)

 > Tokens are case insensitive